10 – Cool The Engines

 Photo: By Carl Lender from Hollywood, FL, USA (flickr.com) [CC BY-SA 2.0 (https://creativecommons.org/licenses/by-sa/2.0)], via Wikimedia Commons

-Tom Scholz’s guitar sound along with the incredible vocal range and powerhouse vocals of Brad Delp delivered a sound that blew anyone away the first time they heard it.
+Tom Scholz’s guitar sound, along with the incredible vocal range and powerhouse vocals of Brad Delp, delivered a sound that blew anyone away the first time they heard it.
 There have been debut albums in rock history that lit the world on fire, but Boston’s debut album stands at least in the top 10.
 Just about every song on their debut album is spectacular.
-Sadly, with the exception of just a few songs, the band has never released anything that has come close to the material on the first record.
+Sadly, except for a few songs, the band has never released anything that comes close to the material on their first record.

-It took us a long time to put into motion a Top 10 Boston songs list because just about all of their best material is from the first album.
-The band did not release many records after their debut album.
-Boston has for the most part been a product of just Tom Scholz.
-Nonetheless, the impact that the first album had on rock and roll history and the joy that so many of those great songs brought us, motivates classicrockhistoy.com to celebrate their music.
-We just wish they had released more of it.
+It took us a long time to compile a Top 10 Boston songs list because almost all of their best material is from their first album.
+The band did not release many albums after their debut.
+Boston has, for the most part, been a product of just Tom Scholz.
+Nonetheless, the impact that the first album had on rock and roll history and the joy that so many of those great songs brought us, motivates ClassicRockHistory.com to celebrate their music.
+We wish they had released more of it.

 # 10 – Cool The Engines